 From Day One

 Onward Transitions members live in the apartment of their choice all over the city of Portland, Maine.
-They come together at the Pine House, the Hay Loft offices in the Arts District, and at venues throughout the city becoming part of a strong progressive community.
-We don't own any apartments or houses.
+They come together at the Pine House, the Hay Loft offices in the Arts District, and at venues throughout the city and become part of a strong progressive community.
+We don’t own any apartments or houses.
 Onward Transitions is not a residential program.
 During the enrollment process we work with families to help locate a living space based on their personal preferences and resources.

 Becoming “one of us”